Vim (text editor): Vim script

+Version 9.0 added Vim9 script, a new script language closer to commonly used languages.

 Vim macros can contain a sequence of normal-mode commands, but can also invoke ex commands or functions written in Vim script for more complex tasks.
 Almost all extensions (called plugins or more commonly scripts) of the core Vim functionality are written in Vim script, but plugins can also utilize other languages like Perl, Python, Lua, Ruby, Tcl, or Racket.
 These plugins can be installed manually, or through a plugin manager such as Vundle, Pathogen, or Vim-Plug.

 Vim script files are stored as plain text, similarly to other code, and the filename extension is usually .vim.
 One notable exception to that is Vim's config file, .vimrc.

 Examples

 " This is the Hello World program in Vim script.